 Do I need SSL/TLS for IMAP4?

 Yes.
 SSL/TLS IMAPS on port 993 is strongly recommended to protect your credentials and email data.
-Learn how to configure print server in windows xp step by step guide: Printer Sharing, Setup Tips, Network Printing
+Discover which workstations are connected to sql server with ease 2026

 How can I test my IMAP4 connection?